Nunie123/data_engineering_on_aws/01_accounts.md

 We are going to be using Snowflake as our data warehouse.
 To sign up for the free trial all we need is to provide our email address.
 Follow the prompts here: https://www.snowflake.com/.

 After signing up we'll be brought to Snowflake's web console showing a few example databases pre-populated with data.
 We can leave this alone for now, but will be returning to this console in Chapter 2.
+Be sure to bookmark this URL, as you will need it to navigate back to your warehouse.

 ## Signing Up for a GitHub Account